Partnerships and Collaboration with External Organizations

 wbcsd

 Although its commitments are significant, the Bridgestone Group cannot work toward a sustainable society alone.
-That is why the Group is working collaboratively with 10 other leading tire companies that represent around 65 percent of the world’s tire manufacturing capacity through the global Tire Industry Project (TIP) is operated under the World Business Council for Sustainable Development (WBCSD).
-All TIP activities are being reviewed by an independent outside scientists group, called “Assurance Group.”
+That is why the Group is working collaboratively with 10 other leading tire companies that represent around 60 percent of the world’s tire manufacturing capacity through the global Tire Industry Project (TIP) operated under the World Business Council for Sustainable Development (WBCSD).
+All TIP activities are reviewed by “Assurance Group”, an independent group of outside scientists.

-In March 2023, WBCSD released the guidance on avoided emissions to accelerate the development and promotion of products and services needed to realize a decarbonized society.
-The guidance focuses on “avoided emissions,” which is the contribution to the reduction of emissions of society by providing company’s products and services.
-It gives guidance on how to define, calculate and report avoided emissions.
+In March 2023, WBCSD released the Guidance on Avoided Emissions to accelerate decarbonization through the development of products and services.
+It focuses on “avoided emissions,” which are emissions savings occurring outside a company’s value chain, and offers guidance and resources to help define, calculate and report the contribution to the reduction of emissions of society.
 The Group is actively involved in discussions on the use of the guidance to visualize values created through its unique Sustainability Business Model, including providing products and services that contribute to reducing CO2 emissions.

 Tire Industry Project (TIP)